Archibald Montgomery-Massingberd: First World War

+Between the wars

-Montgomery was appointed chief of staff of the British Army of the Rhine (BAOR) following the war and then Deputy Chief of the General Staff in India on 27 March 1920 before becoming General Officer Commanding (GOC) of the 53rd (Welsh) Division on 3 March 1922.
-He became GOC 1st Division at Aldershot on 4 June 1923 and, having been advanced to Knight Commander of the Order of the Bath in the New Year Honours 1925, he was promoted to lieutenant-general on 16 March 1926.
+In April 1919, after the armistice of 11 November 1918 which ended the fighting, Montgomery was appointed chief of the general staff of the British Army of the Rhine, under General Sir William Robertson.
+He was then deputy chief of the general staff in India on 27 March 1920, before becoming GOC of the 53rd (Welsh) Division, a Territorial Army formation stationed in the UK, on 3 March 1922.
+He became GOC 1st Division, in succession to Major General Sir Guy Bainbridge, at Aldershot on 4 June 1923 and, having been advanced to Knight Commander of the Order of the Bath in the 1925 New Year Honours, he was promoted to lieutenant general on 16 March 1926.
 Following a two-year break on half-pay, he became GOC-in-C Southern Command on 17 June 1928.
 Promoted to full general on 1 October 1930, he was appointed Adjutant-General to the Forces on 1 March 1931 and made aide-de-camp general to the King on 3 March 1931.

-He was appointed Chief of the Imperial General Staff (CIGS) in February 1933.
+Montgomery-Massingberd was appointed Chief of the Imperial General Staff (CIGS) in February 1933.
 Among his main achievements at this time was the mechanising of the cavalry: indeed he was the driving force behind the formation of a permanent "Mobile Division".
 Despite this, according to Williamson and Millett, he was a great obstacle to innovation of mechanized forces and suppressed the analysis of the British Army's performance in the First World War initiated by his predecessor, Lord Milne.
 Advanced to Knight Grand Cross of the Order of the Bath in the King's Birthday Honours 1934, he was made a field marshal on 7 June 1935.
 Following the death of King George V he took part in the funeral procession in January 1936 and then retired in March 1936.